Taitdanielle/TheNailHutt/README.md

 You can find the wireframes for this website [here](https://github.com/Taitdanielle/TheNailHutt/tree/main/wireframes).
 ### Features
 * Nav bar
-* scrolling landing page
+* Scrolling landing page
-* products carousel
+* Products carousel
-* about page
+* About page
-* services page
+* Services page
+### Existing Features
+## Testing

+### Deployment
+The Nail Hutt was developed usnig the GitPod online IDE and using Git and GitHub for version control.
+It is hosted on the Heroku platform.